dmitryvinn/dvinnik.dev/src/data/presentations/2021/mobile-debugging-with-flipper/index.md

 category: 'presentation'
 cover: './cover.jpg'
 title: 'Mobile Debugging Made Easy with Flipper'
-description: 'In this talk, we learn how to debug Android, iOS, and React Native apps with Flipper.'
+description: 'In this talk, we learn how to debug Android, iOS, and React Native apps with Flipper.
+Then, we will build a new plugin for Flipper to show how flexible the platform is.'
 date: '2021-01-01'
 tags: ['cross-platform', 'mobile', 'debugging']
 published: true